This article will help you:

 Does a State Criminal Records Check include US territories?

-US territories Guam (GU), Puerto Rico (PR) and US Virgin Islands (VI) are available as part of the State Criminal Records Check.
+US territories American Samoa (AS), Guam (GU), Northern Mariana Islands (MP), Puerto Rico (PR), US Virgin Islands (VI) are available as part of the State Criminal Records Check.
 A US territories search is not enabled by default.
 If you wish to enable these searches for your account, work with Checkr Customer Support to add these territories to your Package.
 When configured on your package, Checkr will trigger a US territory search when indicated by the candidate’s zip code, or addresses returned by the SSN Trace.

 The State Criminal Records Check must be run in conjunction with the basic report package.
 The State Criminal Records Check cannot be run as a standalone Screening.